Turkey corruption inquiry: Ministers' sons charged

 The suspects are accused of abusing their power by taking or facilitating bribes.

-Prime Minister Recep Tayyip Erdogan has denounced the investigation as a "dirty operation" against his government.'Dirty operation'
+Prime Minister Recep Tayyip Erdogan has denounced the investigation as a "dirty operation" against his government.

 The controversial arrests began on Tuesday when police launched a series of dawn raids in Istanbul and Ankara.